Medical Malpractice: Who Can Be Sued?

 • Allowing an incompetent physician to treat patients at the hospital if the hospital knew or should have known that the physician was incompetent

-Hospitals also have a duty to provide adequate numbers of staff on duty.
-For example, the ratio of registered nurses to patients is essential to maintain quality patient care.
+Hospitals also have a duty of care to provide adequate staff.
+For example, the ratio of registered nurses to patients is essential to maintaining quality patient care.
 A hospital may be liable for injuries to patients resulting from a nursing shortage.

 Hospitals are also liable when employees fail to follow orders from a private physician.
-If an employee finds a private physician's orders questionable but fails to clarify, the hospital may be liable.
+For example, the hospital may be liable if an employee finds a doctor’s actions and orders questionable but fails to clarify them.

 Vicarious Liability

-When a hospital employee's medical negligence causes a personal injury to a patient, the hospital may be held vicariously liable.
-This is the legal doctrine of respondeat superior.
+When a hospital employee's medical negligence causes a personal injury to a patient, the hospital may be held vicariously liable, which is the legal doctrine of respondeat superior.

 In some situations, healthcare providers (physicians, etc.) are independent contractors, not hospital employees.
 Independent contractors are self-employed or employed by another company, not the hospital.
 If a healthcare provider is an independent contractor, respondeat superior will not apply.